 Here are some notes for any male resident of Second Life who is trying out a mesh body for the first time.
 First, a little background.

 What is Mesh, anyway?
 “Mesh” is a term for a specific way of making 3D objects in virtual worlds like Second Life.
 SL’s original system bodies were very rudimentary, and had a great many issues.
 We used them because it was all we had.
 But when mesh was introduced, designers were able to create bodies that were exponentially better looking, much more realistic, and allowed such a greater range of creativity that they quickly became the new standard.

 Why should I care about mesh bodies?
 Like many, I resisted the move to a mesh body for a long time.
 I am not known as an “early adopter” and I was content with the default system body I had.
 But gradually, the tides of change became too hard to resist.
 For one, there was a practical reason: designers simply stopped making any clothing for the default system body.
 All new clothing now is mesh, and most of it is created specifically for mesh bodies, and can’t even be worn with the old system body.

 There was also an aesthetic/vanity factor.
 Mesh bodies just look amazingly better.

 What is Belleza Jake?
-There are several brands of mesh bodies available for men, but I have chosen to wear the “Jake” body by veteran skin company Belleza exclusively.
+There are several brands of mesh bodies available for men.
+I have chosen to wear the “Jake” body by veteran skin company Belleza exclusively.
 Since it was first introduced just one year ago, Belleza Jake has quickly become one of the most popular mesh bodies, according to several user surveys.
 The natural shape of the shoulders and the very fine included skin make it a great choice.
 It’s easy to find clothing and skins to fit.
-It has a good balance between having lots of options and being easy to use.
+It offers a good balance between having lots of options and being easy to use.
 All clothing featured in this blog is intended to be worn with the Belleza Jake body.